 Alter the table #CURRTRADEINNWHRDUGOODS by adding four new columns NEWGOODS, HRGOODS, DUGOODS and HIGHRISKCUSTOMER.
 These fields act as flag, indicating new goods type, high risk goods type and high risk customer

-Compare the GOODTYPE in the # CURRTRADEINNWHRDUGOODS and the # CUSTGOODSPROFILE for each FOCALENTITY and if there is no match and set the flag NEWGOODS to 1.
+Reference dbo.GoodsGrouping, Compare the Grouping Code of each GOODTYPE between the # CURRTRADEINNWHRDUGOODS and the # CUSTGOODSPROFILE for each FOCALENTITY and if there is no match and set the flag NEWGOODS to 1.
 In case there is a match, set it to 0.

 For all the transaction flagged as NEWGOODS, set HRGOODS and DUGOODS to 1 if the GOODSTYPE is a high risk or a dual use goods type.
 This is done by joining the tables #CURRTRADEINNWHRDUGOODS and LCGOODSTYPE on GOODSTYPE field.